jrc13245/UltimaMacros/README.md

   - Tab/Enter navigation
   - Esc to clear focus (press Esc again to close the window)
   - Live character counter
+  - Grid-style icon picker with access to icons from your gear, spells and blizzard macros

 ---

 ## ⚙️ Installation